DTJF/libpruio/src/doc/_3_pins.md

 no transition period (2 transitions for A input, 4 transitions for B or I input) occurs in the measurement time (*VHz*), the speed gets computed to zero.
 That's also the case when the direction changes during the measurement period.
-By default libpruio doesn't count each transition, because time measurement in this case requires high accuracy of the sensor mechanics.
+By default \Proj doesn't count each transition, because time measurement in this case requires high accuracy of the sensor mechanics.
 If either the duty cycle of a signal is not exactly 50 % or the phase shift between A and B signals is not exactly 1 / 4 (90 &deg;), the computed speed values will change erratic.
-Since most sensors don't fulfill those requirements, libpruio measures frequency on just one transition of a single signal.
+Since most sensors don't fulfill those requirements, \Proj measures frequency on just one transition of a single signal.
 This means at least two (in case of A input) or four position counts (in case of B and I input) are necessary to measure a non-zero speed value.